SuperFlyz81/soc-devops-hackathon-just-ship-it/docs/HACKATHON-README.md

  locally create a branch off the main branch, ✅
  make a code change, commit the code, ✅
  push up the feature branch, ✅
- and then finally create a pull request into the main branch.
+ and then finally create a pull request into the main branch. ✅

-You will be successful if your Github Action has been triggered.
-You should see this after a few seconds on the pull request page.
+You will be successful if your GitHub Action has been triggered.
+You should see this after a few seconds on the pull request page. ✅

 ### OK ... my simple action works, what next?